rahmanhabib010/Ml-data-pipeline/README.md

  ```bash
 ksql http://ksql-server:8090
 ```
-- To create a new stream associated with <kafka-topic>:
+- To create a new stream associated with *'kafka-topic'*:
 ```bash
 CREATE STREAM <stream_name> (
     time VARCHAR,